dwesterwick/SPTQuestingBots/README.md

 * **questing.sprinting_limitations.approaching_closed_doors.distance**: If a bot is within this distance (in meters) of a closed door and is heading toward it, it will not be allowed to sprint.
 This was implemented to prevent bots from sliding into closed doors before opening them. this is **3** m by default.
 * **questing.sprinting_limitations.approaching_closed_doors.angle**: If a bot is within **questing.sprinting_limitations.approaching_closed_doors.distance** meters of a closed door, it will not be allowed to sprint if the angle between the bot's heading and the vector from the bot to the door is less than this value (in degrees).
 This was implemented to prevent bots from sliding into closed doors before opening them.
 This is **60** deg by default.
 * **questing.bot_quests.distance_randomness**: One of the sources of "randomness" to apply when selecting a new quest for a bot.
 This is defined as a percentage of the total range of distances between the bot and every quest objective available to it.
 By default, this is **30%**.
-* **questing.bot_quests.desirability_randomness**: Tthe maximum amount that desirability ratings of quests can be randomly changed when bots select new quests.
+* **questing.bot_quests.desirability_randomness**: The maximum amount that desirability ratings of quests can be randomly changed when bots select new quests.
 By default, this is **20%**.
-* **questing.bot_quests.distance_weighting**: A factor to change how much the distances between bots and quest objectives are weighted when selecting new quests for them.
-Higher numbers mean that bots will tend to select quests that are closer, not more desirable.
+* **questing.bot_quests.distance_weighting**: A factor to change how much the distances between bots and possible quest objectives for them are weighted when selecting new quests.
+Higher numbers mean that bots will tend to select quests that are closer, but not necessarily more desirable.
 This is **1** by default.
-* **questing.bot_quests.desirability_weighting**: A factor to change how much the desirability of quests are weighted when selecting new quests for them.
+* **questing.bot_quests.desirability_weighting**: A factor to change how much the desirability of quests are weighted when selecting new quests for bots.
 Higher numbers mean that bots will tend to select quests that are more desirable even if they're further away.
 This is **1** by default.
 * **questing.bot_quests.exfil_direction_weighting.xxx**: A factor to change how likely bots are to select new quests that are in the direction of their selected exfil point.
 Higher numbers mean that bots will tend to select quests that are on the way to their selected exfil even if they're undesirable.
 This factor is different for every map.
-* **questing.bot_quests.exfil_direction_max_angle**: If the angle between the vector from a bot to its exfil and the vector from the bot to a quest objective is below this value (in degrees), the angle will be ignored (treated as 0 deg) for that objective when selecting new quests for bots.
-This is to allow bots to meander toward their exfil instead of having them tend to follow a straight path toward their selected exfil.
+* **questing.bot_quests.exfil_direction_max_angle**: If the angle between the vector from a bot to its selected exfil and the vector from the bot to a quest objective is below this value (in degrees), the angle will be ignored (treated as 0 deg) for that objective when selecting new quests for bots.
+This is to allow bots to meander toward their selected exfil instead of having them tend to follow a straight path toward it.
 This is **90** deg by default.
-* **questing.bot_quests.exfil_reached_min_fraction**: This value is multiplied by the maximum distance between all exfils on the map to determine the distance thresholds below which bots will change their selected exfils.
+* **questing.bot_quests.exfil_reached_min_fraction**: This value is multiplied by the maximum distance between all exfils on the map to determine the distance threshold below which bots will change their selected exfils.
 If a bot travels within that threshold of its selected exfil, it will choose a new exfil.
-This is to allow bots to travel around the map instead of gravitating toward their initially selected exfils.
+This is to allow bots to travel around the map instead of gravitating toward their initially selected exfils even after they reach them.
 This is **0.2** by default.
 * **questing.bot_quests.blacklisted_boss_hunter_bosses**: An array containing the names of bosses that bots doing the "Boss Hunter" quest will not be allowed to hunt.
 * **questing.bot_quests.airdrop_bot_interest_time**: The time (in seconds) after an airdop lands during which bots can go to it via an "Airdrop Chaser" quest.
 This is **420** s by default.
 * **questing.bot_quests.eft_quests.xxx**: The settings to apply to all quests based on EFT's quests.